 For several years prior to the founding of Pottersvile Reformed Church, Pottersville residents met for Sunday School in the village school house (the site of the Church’s Community House) under the instruction of E.P.
 Potter.
 Busting at the seams with over 85 students, a committee was formed and application made to incorporate as a church under the auspices of the Reformed Church in America.
 The church was officially incorporated in November of 1885, just at the close of the Civil War.
-Immediately following a two acre tract of land was donated by George Potter, a building fund began and by the end of the following year the church you see today was completed.
+Immediately following a two acre tract of land was donated by George Moore, a building fund began and by the end of the following year the church you see today was completed.
 Pottersville Reformed Church is a loving community of believers in Jesus Christ who desire to live and love like Jesus, drawing folks from a variety of denominational and non-church backgrounds.

 A Historical Review & Perspective by Former Pastor Steve Miller

 In November of 1941, Ida Alpaugh delivered the address at the seventy-fifth anniversary of the Pottersville Reformed Church.
 She had witnessed the founding of the congregation and the building of the sanctuary as well as the entire first half of the church’s existence.
 There were current members present at her address who have witnessed the church’s second half.
 Two long lifetimes encapsulate the 145 year history of the congregation.
 In that same span 41 pastors have served the church.

 The village itself began taking shape in the mid-1700s with the presence of a grist mill and by the early 1800s had become a center for light industry.
 Sering Potter, Sr. was the proprietor of two mills and also served as postmaster for nearly 40 years.
 In 1880 the town consisted of a half dozen businesses and fifteen dwellings.